-Unemployment Trap for Single People 2011
+Unemployment Trap for Single People 2012

+!
 50% Average Wage 67% Average Wage

-Ireland 89.3% 75.9%
+Ireland 86.7% 74.1%

-EU 27 79.0 % 75.3 %
+EU 28 79.2% 75.2 %

-Ireland's Ranking (of 26) 22nd 12th
+Ireland's Ranking (of 25) 20 11

-At the 50 % level only Luxembourg, Netherlands , Denmark and Poland are worse.
+At the 50 % level only Belgium, Latvia, Netherlands, Denmark and Poland are worse.

-The contribution of the tax system to these implicit marginal tax rates is very low by European standards (less than 3% in the case of the inactivity trap and about 10 % for the unemployment trap); the problem seems to be arising from the loss of benefits.
+The contribution of the tax system to these implicit marginal tax rates is less than 3% in the case of the inactivity trap and less than about 2 % for the unemployment trap at the 50% level and about 12% for the inactivity trap and 11 % for the unemployment trap at the 67 % level; this suggests that the problem seems to be arising mainly from the loss of benefits.

-Such high effective marginal tax rates are at levels that would be unconscionable if applied to those at the top of the income distribution; why is this not the case at the other end of the income distribution ?
+Such high effective marginal tax rates are at levels that would be unconscionable if applied to those at the top of the income distribution; why is this not the case at the other end of the income distribution?

-3 Inactivity trap refers to the disincentive to return to employment after inactivity.
-The inactivity trap is also often referred to as the participation tax rate and refers to the part of the additional gross wage that is taxed away in the form of increased taxes (personal income tax, employee social insurance contributions) and withdrawn benefits such as unemployment benefits, social assistance and housing benefits in the event of an inactive person taking up a job.
+gross wage that is taxed away in the form of increased taxes (personal income tax, employee social insurance contributions) and withdrawn benefits such as unemployment benefits, social assistance and housing benefits in the event of an inactive person taking up a job.